 Lately, while in lockdown, I’ve been seeking comfort, so I decided to develop my own stuffed shells recipe and this one fits the comfort food box perfectly.
-My recipe is full of flavor, loaded with vegetables and best part, won’t take all day to make.
+My recipe is full of flavor, loaded with vegetables, and the best part, won’t take all day to make.

 What I love about this type of dish is the ability to make it and divide it into smaller portions to be baked off (as needed) for those in your family who may be on different schedules.
 With my entire family on Zoom calls, our schedules can often conflict.
 So sometime, when I will make this dish, I will divide it into two serving dishes to bake off separately, to accommodate different eating times.
 I’ll also made this recipe in small individual baking dishes which can make an impressive presentation and is a nice alternative to one big serving dish.